 How to Get Out of a Commercial Lease

-An assignment of lease may be the answer if you’re unhappy about your current commercial lease situation.
-If you know of someone, or can find someone who would be willing to take over as tenant of the property, you can apply to your landlord for an assignment of lease.
+If you know or can find someone who would be willing to take over as tenant of the property, you can apply to your landlord for an assignment of lease.
 If everyone agrees, the lease can be handed over to the new tenant, freeing you from many of your obligations.
-However, it is worth noting that many leases state that the tenant who is selling has to guarantee the performance of the new occupants.
-Sometimes it may be possible to negotiate your way out of this, so it’s a good idea to get early advice about this.
+It is worth noting that many leases state that the tenant who is selling has to guarantee the performance of the new occupants.
+Sometimes it may be possible to negotiate your way out of this, so it’s a good idea to get professional advice.

 If the lease allows, and unless your landlord has good reason not to give permission, assignments are often the easiest way of getting out of a commercial lease.
 The new tenant will be vetted in the same way as you, with financial checks and references, and will have to sign the lease themselves.

 An assignment of lease might be the best thing for your business, but to make sure that you act within the law, and to know where you stand, call us for help in contacting your landlord.
-We can also help in negotiation, securing the future of your business and ensuring an amicable and efficient solution for all concerned.
+We can help you in negotiation, securing the future of your business, and ensuring an amicable and efficient solution for all concerned.